Windows OS Hub

 vmkfstools -i test_vm_3_newsize.vmdk test_vm_3.vmdk

-Shrinking a VMDK Using VMware vCenter Converter Standalone
+Shrink a VMDK Disk Using VMware vCenter Converter Standalone

 Cons:

-• There must be enough space on the datastore to save the new VM;
+• There must be enough free space on the datastore to save a new VM;

 Pros: